wsadza/metal/README.md

 > - Vulkan isn't functioning properly; only selected linux-native games are working.
 > - Performance is lacking; you can only play very lightweight games.

-I documented all my findings in separate setup-documentation file - [WSL.md](.docs/setup/WSL.md).
+Instructions for setting up WSL with the D3D12 renderer are provided in a separate documentation file - [WSL.md](.docs/setup/WSL.md).

 <!---
  $$$$$$\   $$$$$$\  $$\   $$\ $$$$$$$$\ $$$$$$\  $$$$$$\  $$\   $$\ $$$$$$$\   $$$$$$\ $$$$$$$$\ $$$$$$\  $$$$$$\  $$\   $$\